Woman inspecting model house with microscope|Condition report|Condition report|Condition report|Condition report

 Q: I have heard there has to be repeated breaches by the tenant before you can issue the Form 12.

 A: This isn't true.
 As stated above, regardless of whether it's the first time the tenant breaches the Agreement or Act, if they don't remedy the breach the next step is to issue the Form 12.
-The difference is if the tenant actually remedies the breach.
+The difference is if the tenant remedies the breach.
 This is where it is important to understand section 299 of the RTRA Act and repeated breaches.
 If the tenant remedies the breach, this means no further action can be taken at that stage as the breach has been remedied.

 Remember, you can only rely on section 299 if the tenant remedies the first two breach notices.

-The repeated breaches provision are specific to;
+The repeated breaches provision is specific to:

-- section 184 tenant's use of premises;
+• section 184 tenant's use of premises.

-- section 188 tenant's obligations generally; or
+• section 188 tenant's obligations generally; or

-- a provision of an agreement providing for the payment of rent
+• a provision of an agreement providing for the payment of rent

 A: There's no prescribed wording for Part 4 of the Form 11, although it's critical the specific standard or special term is stated clearly so the tenant knows what they have breached and what action is required to remedy the breach.
 If you issue the Form 12 and the tenant doesn't hand the property over, you'll need to apply to QCAT to seek a Termination Order.
 If you haven't been specific on the Form 11, it could compromise the success of the Order you are seeking at QCAT.

-If there are multiple breaches you could do either of the following;
+If there are multiple breaches you could do either of the following.

 1. Reference an attached Annexure in Part 4 and detail each specific breach, i.e. standard or special term breached and action required to remedy, separately.